marchica/slack-black-theme/readme.md

 `git clone` the project and `cd` into it.

+At a PowerShell prompt run `. .\src\ps\scripts.ps1; Install-SlackPatch -DevMode` to patch Slack for development.

-Run `npm i` and then run `gulp` which will start a dev server and launch Slack in dev mode!
+Run `npm i` for the initial install and then run `gulp` which will start a dev server, launch Slack in dev mode, and watch the files to rebuild and run unit tests.

-Write some code and then send me a pull request!
+Write some code and then send me a pull request to the dev branch!